Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 TD Ameritrade is one of the most cost-effective brokers for trading in US equities.
 With zero commission fee on online US stocks, ETFs and options trades, plus a wide array of advanced features on its Thinkorswim platform, TD Ameritrade is an ideal choice for both beginners and advanced traders.

-- Brokerage fee: $0 for US shares
+- Brokerage fee: $0 for US stocks

 - Inactivity fee: N/A